Skip to main content

 Abilities And Spells

-Abilities are class-owned actions.
-Spells add school, cost, cast time, range, visual, audio, and damage or healing data.
+Abilities are class-owned combat options.
+Spells add school, cast time, and damage or healing data.
+Actions connect those definitions to targets, costs, cooldowns, results, and FX.

 AbilityKindCooldownRangeEffect